TimiLin01/Matrix-determinant-visualization/README.md

 Project3.java: a completely separate class which will use Matrix and its subclasses to collect some basic statistics involving random matrices.

-And the VarGraph.pdf shows the distribution of determinants' variances.
+variance.data is the output of Project3.java and the VarGraph.pdf these variances.